 To illustrate, click on our Brand Positioning process to help differentiate from competitors.

 To start, the first circle comprises everything your consumer wants or needs.
 Next, the second circle includes everything your brand does best.
 Finally, the third circle lists what your competitor does best.

 Your brand’s winning zone (in green) is the space that matches up “what consumers want” with “what your brand does best.”
 Most importantly, you can own and defend this space from attack.
 Essentially, you can satisfy the consumer’s needs better than any competitor.

 Your brand will not survive in the losing zone. (in red) This space matches the consumer needs with “what your competitor does best.”
 Consequently, you will fail to differentiate, and your competitor will beat you every time.

 What happens when there is a tie?

-Sadly, I always have to mention the dumb zone. (in blue) Here, two competitors “battle it out” in the space where consumers do not care.
+Sadly, I always have to mention the dumb zone. (in blue) Here, two competitors “battle it out” in a space where consumers do not care.
 One competitor says, “We are faster,” and the other brand says, “We are just as fast.”
-However, no one bothered to ask the consumer if they care about speed.
+However, no one bothered to ask the consumer if they cared about speed.
 Both brands end up failing to differentiate and playing in the dumb zone.